 8. Try to avoid writing surveys that take a long time to complete.
 You want to make sure it is easy for your employees to take the survey—remember you’re getting feedback from hourly team members and field managers.
 They’re busy too!
 And you want to ensure your people make it to the end of your survey.

 9. Revise your surveys like you would any other piece of writing.
 Put your writers hat on here and get out that red pen.
 Are the questions written as clearly as they can be?
-Are they vague?
-Are they so specific you won’t get much out of them?
-Are the answer selections clear?
+Are they vague or are they so specific you won’t get much out of them?
 For multiple choice, have you provided the right choices?
 Are all the questions necessary?
 Are there questions that are missing?
 Do you need some if/then logic added to the survey to clarify certain responses?
 EDITING TIP: Print out the survey questions you’ve written and read them out loud to check for clarity and simplicity!

 10. Consult an expert.
 If you work at a larger enterprise, it’s likely you have a resident expert on this topic.
 Tap into that and partner with them.
 But if you work at a smaller organization that doesn’t have this kind of internal resource, consult the expertly made templates that exist in most major survey platforms.
 Qualtrics and SurveyMonkey are just two examples of survey tools (that have free versions) that come with templates.
 Need to launch an employee engagement survey?
 They have custom made templates for that that you can make changes to based on your specific needs.

 At theEMPLOYEEapp, we integrate with major survey platforms to create a seamless employee survey or quiz taking experience.
 And that’s the next major key to launching a successful survey or two-way feedback initiative: making it accessible.
 You’ll never get the data or the feedback you need from the frontlines of your organization, if they aren’t getting your messages in the first place.